oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

   It should be called `points(T::Matrix)` in some variation.
   Similarly for `matrix_to_points`.
 Of course it is fine to use them internally, where useful.
-- Follow the mathematics.
-If your function needs a list of points, you should create a point-type (or use the one already there) and then use this.
-  For user-facing functions, please do not use re-purposed lists, arrays, matrices...
-- If already existing types in OSCAR are almost what you need, consider improving them instead of writing your own.
-While it might be tempting to create a new polynomial ring type for the new application because some feature is missing, it causes a lot of work and compatibility issues: Will the new type support
-  - normal functions (gcd, factor),
-  - quotient fields,
-  - modules and residue rings,
-  - conversion to and from other already existing types?
-- Whenever functions return the same mathematical object, but in different mathematical categories, the first argument should be the desired return type.
-One example is `projective_space(NormalToricVariety, *)` vs `projective_space(ProjectiveScheme, *)`.
-However, if the return type is different, even if the result describes the same mathematical object, it should be indicated in the function name, for example `automorphism_group` vs `automorphism_group_generators` vs `automorphism_list`.

 ## Code formatting